 Decision-making is a multifaceted process that involves many variables.
-Most of us think that our thoughts our reasoning, is at the core of our decision-making, and it is important, but not as important as our emotions and beliefs.
+Most of us think that our thoughts, our reasoning, are at the core of our decision-making, and they are important but not as important as our emotions and beliefs.

 When feeling happy, we are more likely to make impulsive and risky decisions.
 When feeling sad or angry, we are more likely to make cautious decisions.

 Some people pride themselves on making purely logical, reasoning-based decisions.
 Do they?
 Can they?
-When you ask them why they like something that they like, the answer makes clear: they don’t know.
+When you ask them why they like something that they like, the answer is clear: they don’t know.
 That is true for most of us: we don’t know why we like a particular type of music or art.
-Yes, we can generate lots of post hoc rationalisations, after the fact justifications, but we just don’t understand our own preferences.
+Yes, we can generate lots of post-hoc rationalisations after factual justifications, but we just don’t understand our own preferences.

 What does that mean in terms of decision-making?
-That we make many decisions based on emotional preferences which we don’t understand and then feel the need to justify them with “logic.”
+We make many decisions based on emotional preferences that we don’t understand and then feel the need to justify them with “logic.”

 Many of our decisions are goal-based.
 That is, we are motivated to achieve an objective, and we decide on the methods that we think will best help us deliver.
 Here, too, emotional preferences play a part.
-There are many viable ways to achieve most objectives, and we know from the research and observation that people will choose the one that they ‘feel’ is best, not that is objectively best.
+There are many viable ways to achieve most objectives, and we know from research and observation that people will choose the one that they “feel” is best, not the one that is objectively best.

 If the person with the ‘hostile’ accent does not follow our perceived rules for first contact, our confirmation bias will kick in, and that person is kicked out of our lives.